magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 objective.
 It allows us to define a remote function which will be called from the client (with any required arguments), which will be evaluated on the server, and which will return the function result back to the client.
-Does this remind you the `Shopping Form` sample?
+Does this remind you of the `Shopping Form` sample?

 ### Update dependencies